robbert-vdh/yabridge/README.md

 First of all, yabridgectl needs to know where it can find yabridge's files.
-If you have downloaded the prebuilt binaries, then you can simply extract the archive to `~/.local/share` and yabridgectl will pick up the files in `~/.local/share/yabridge` automatically.
+If you have downloaded the prebuilt binaries, then you can simply extract the archive to `~/.local/share` and yabridgectl will pick up the files in `~/.local/share/yabridge` automatically[\*](#why-local-share-yabridge).
 You also won't have to do any additional setup if you're using one of the AUR packages.
 If you have compiled yabridge from source or if you installed the files to some other location, then you can use `yabridgectl set --path=<path>` to tell yabridgectl where it can find the files.

 Secondly, yabridgectl will default to the copy-based installation method.
 If you are using a VST host with individually sandboxed plugins such as Bitwig Studio